 Description: This course requires students to develop a greater understanding of global processes and contracts among a variety of societies.
 Changes in international frameworks and their causes and consequences will be highlighted along with a comparison of major societies.
 Change and continuity across world history will be explored, along with social structure, emerging technologies, and cultural and intellectual development.
 The course requires extensive reading.
 Students may earn college credit upon successful completion of the AP examination.
-Topics for document-based essays are based on sample Advanced Placement test items

-Constitutional Law Course # 412500
+Constitutional Law